mapi1/DRAGO/README.md

 # DRAGO.jl

 Nonlinear Smoothing of Data with Random Gaps and Outliers (DRAGO) based on [1].
-For more information see the docstrings of
+For more information see the docstrings of:

 * `drago`
 * `find_gaps`